 PH: 0418 995 611

 Antony is the owner of Goulburn Valley Fly Fishing.
-He has guided full-time on the Goulburn River for more than twenty years, and he specialises in drift boating and technical dry fly fishing.
+He has guided full-time on the Goulburn River for more than twenty years, and he specialises in drift boating and sight fishing.
 He also leads our trips to Montana and other destinations.
-He loves nothing more than sharing his knowledge of the Goulburn, and his understanding of how to find fish at all river levels and in all conditions, is unparalleled.
+He loves nothing more than sharing his knowledge of the Goulburn, and his understanding of how to find fish at all river levels and in all conditions is unparalleled.

 Antony takes close-up photos of rising trout in his spare time.
 You can often find him hanging from a tree with a telephoto lens in his hands.
-Nearly all of the photos you see on this blog are his.
+Nearly all of the photos you see on this website are his.

 PH: 0400 203 070

 Bo is a character, and it would be fair to say that everyone who meets him, remembers him.
 He has traveled extensively, and he has led a very ‘interesting’ life to date.
 Nothing about Bo is what you would call ‘normal’ or ‘average’.

 Bo excels at teaching casting, and his ability to identify faults and then correct them; is second to none.
 He is a fabulous instructor, equally adept at instructing beginners or teaching the finer points of fly fishing to the more experienced.

 In recent years, Bo has done a lot of guiding in New Zealand, and he is now one of our leading NZ guides.
-He also helps with the Montana trips, and is a qualified drift boat guide, after nearly two decades of tutelage by both David and Antony.
+He also helps with the Montana trips, and is a qualified drift boat guide, after nearly two decades of tutelage by Antony, David and Geoff.